oskarsinger/hosinger/reading_list.md

     * This paper covers some pretty crucial aspects of optimizing deep neural networks, especially with respect to the difficulties encountered because of non-convexity.
 * **New insights and perspectives on the natural gradient method** ([arXiv](http://arxiv.org/abs/1412.1193))
     * This one comes from the deep learning community, and its quite recent.
 It has a nice theoretical interpretation (related to approximate Hessians and the conditioning of the problem), it is efficient, and hopefully it is empirically effective.
+* **NIPS 2015 Workshop on Non-convex Optimization for Machine Learning: Theory and Practice** ([website](https://sites.google.com/site/nips2015nonconvexoptimization/papers))
+    * A lot of these may be batch-style algorithms, but some of them are definitely online.

 * * *